USS Abbot (DD-629): 1950–1959Abbot spent almost five years in the Reserve Fleet, before the outbreak of hostilities in Korea in the summer of 1950 brought a need for more active ships in the Fleet. Though recommissioned on 26 February 1951, the destroyer spent the next three months at the Mare Island Naval Shipyard undergoing alterations and modernization. On 1 June, she put to sea, bound for her first operational assignment since returning to active service. Instead of Korea, however, the east coast of the United States proved to be her destination. Later that month, she transited the Panama Canal and arrived in her new home port, Newport, Rhode Island For the remainder of 1951, the destroyer underwent repairs at the Philadelphia Naval Shipyard followed by refresher training out of Guantánamo Bay, Cuba. She spent the first three months of 1952 preparing for her first deployment to the Mediterranean Sea with the 6th Fleet. That assignment began in April and ended with her return to Newport in October. Abbot spent the next 19 months operating out of Newport engaged in training evolutions — antisubmarine warfare (ASW) exercises, independent ship's exercises, and refresher training.

 On 1 June 1954, the destroyer departed Newport in company with Destroyer Division 242 (DesDiv 242) on what proved to be a seven-month circumnavigation of the globe.
 Steaming via the Panama Canal, San Diego, Oahu, and Midway, she joined the 7th Fleet at Yokosuka, Japan, and operated in the South China Sea and in the Taiwan Strait until October.
 On 18 October, she headed back to the United States, via the Indian Ocean, the Suez Canal, the Mediterranean Sea, and the Atlantic Ocean, making numerous port calls along the way.
 The destroyer arrived back at Newport on 18 December 1954 and remained in the Newport area through January 1955.
 In February and March of that year, the warship participated in the annual "Springboard" exercise conducted near Guantánamo Bay, Cuba.
 She returned to Newport in March and began normal operations – independent ship's exercises and hunter/killer antisubmarine warfare exercises – out of her home port.
-Save for a three-week midshipman cruise to St. Johns, Newfoundland, in August, she busied herself with normal operations for the remainder of the year.
+Save for a three-week midshipman cruise to St. John's, Newfoundland, in August, she busied herself with normal operations for the remainder of the year.

 Early in 1956, Abbot entered the Boston Naval Shipyard for a 19-week repair period.
 Leaving the yard on 19 May, the destroyer conducted refresher training in Cuban waters through most of June.
 In July, she was reassigned to Destroyer Squadron 10 (DesRon 10) along with her entire division, DesDiv 242, which became DesDiv 102.
 The warship spent the period from September to November either alongside a tender or in the Boston Naval Shipyard undergoing preparations for a deployment to the Mediterranean.
 That assignment began in November 1956 and lasted until February 1957.
 The destroyer returned to Newport on 22 February and, after an availability period, resumed normal exercises and type training.
 That summer, she made a two-month midshipman cruise that took her to Rio de Janeiro and to the West Indies.
 In the fall, Abbot participated in Operation Strikeback, a NATO exercise conducted in the northeastern Atlantic.
 During that mission, she made port visits to Belfast in Northern Ireland and to Chatham, England.
 Upon her return to the New England coast late in October, the ship resumed type training and exercises out of Newport and continued such duty for the rest of 1957.